 This block of lessons works on the trickier elements of phonics.
 Alternative sounds will be learned for the same spelling pattern such as ‘ow’ in ‘now’ and ‘window’.
 This aligns to phase 5 of letters and sounds with added strategies that are not taught in school.
 This section is often the part that children struggle to learn in school using traditional teaching methods.

 This is a separate course from the other sections and is designed for children that are older and require accelerated learning.
-Therefore these lessons are open to children in year 4 and above.
 All children will be required to achieve a certain level of attainment in order to join this group.
 This will be determined through the placement test.
 These lessons break down trickier elements of spelling and reading such as syllable division, spelling patterns and alternative sounds.